knope-dev/knope/docs/src/introduction.md

 ## How it Works

 Basically you create a file called `knope.toml` in your project directory which defines some workflows.
 The format of this file is described in [the chapter on config][config], the key piece to which is the `workflows` array.
 For a full example of a `knope.toml`, check out the file for this project!
+You can get started quickly with `knope --generate` which will give you some starter workflows.

 Once you've got a config set up, you just run this program (`knope` if you installed normally via cargo).
 That will prompt you to select one of your configured workflows.
 Do that and you're off to the races!